Engineering

 Why Strands earns the centre column

 Strands is, narrowly, the AWS-backed open-source agent harness SDK.
-The marketing says "control end-to-end"; the engineering reality has four pieces that earn that claim and matter in production.
+The marketing line is control end-to-end.
+The engineering reality is four pieces that earn the claim and matter in production.

 The minimal Strands agent is short: